Sereno1710/feup-lbaw/er.md

 </td>
 <td>
-Generic actor that has access to all information,active auctions and profiles of the website.
+Generic actor that has access to all information, active auctions and profiles of the website.
 </td>
 </tr>
 <tr>